DSLituiev/lab-keras-r/running-docker-containers.md

 You should be able to stop the container by pressing `Ctrl+C` while in the terminal window with your running docker container.
 If you want to double check that you indeed stopped everything, follow the instructions below.

 #### Stopping instructions
-- In the same terminal window, after you did Ctrl-C as above, type `neuro ps`
+- In the same terminal window, after you did Ctrl-C as above, type `neuro ps`.
+If nothing is displayed, there is nothing to stop and you are all good.
-- Get the ID of the first job in the displayed list (something like `job-d626dd302358`)
+- If something is displayed, get the ID of the first job in the displayed list (something like `job-d626dd302358`)
 - Run `neuro kill [job_ID]`
 This will stop the Rstudio interface in the browser window.